 Cameras seem to be getting “smarter” every year.
 So smart, in fact, that for most scenes, duplicating a two-dimensional version of what your eyes see is a simple matter of pointing your camera and clicking the shutter button.
 That’s fine if all you care about is recording a memory, but not only is there more to photography than approximating “reality,” there are many creative reasons to override the camera’s choices.

-For the creative control that elevates your images above the billions of clicks being cranked out every day, giving your camera the control of photography’s most important decisions ignores an undeniable truth…
+For the creative control that elevates your images above the billions of clicks being cranked out every day, letting your camera make photography’s most important decisions ignores an undeniable truth…

 Sorry—mine is too.
 And while I can easily cite many examples, right now it’s just important to understand that your camera thinks the entire world is a middle tone (18% gray, which is basically midway between black and white).
 Regardless of what its meter “sees,” without intervention your camera will do everything in its power to make your picture a middle tone.
 Sunlit snowman?
 Lump of coal at the bottom of your Christmas stocking?
 It doesn’t matter—if you let your camera decide the exposure, your subject will turn out gray.

 Modern technology offers faux-intelligence to help overcome this limitation.
 Usually called something like “matrix” or “evaluative” metering, this solution compares your scene to a large but finite internal database of choices, returning a metering decision based on the closest match.
 This works pretty well for conventional “tourist” snaps, but often struggles in the warm or dramatic light artistic photographers prefer—and it knows nothing of creativity.
 If you want to capture more than documentary “I was here” pictures, you really do need to take full control of your camera’s metering and exposure.
 Fortunately, this isn’t nearly as difficult as most people fear (or as it once was).